tronprotocol/pm/TRON Core Devs Meetings/Meeting 71.md

 - **Boson**

     This issue is about the error messages returned by the java-tron HTTP API.
 Previously, runtime exception information was exposed directly: the response has an `Error` field containing the exception class name, followed by the exception message.
 In effect, the API was exposing the server's runtime exception details to the outside.
 That information is of no practical help to developers or callers, and it also leaks internal exception details from the server.
 So this change splits error responses into two categories: one is a unified internal server error, `internal server error`; the other covers ordinary parameter validation errors and transaction-creation errors, which are still returned as before, just without the exception class name in front.
 Take the rate-limit error as an example: its type was `Error` before, but the exception class was exposed with it; it still shows up as a rate-limit error now, just without the class name.
-So after the change there are only two kinds of errors: the unified internal server error, and each business path's own errors.
+So after the change there are only two kinds of errors: the unified internal server error, and the errors specific to each API.

     In the current design, three exception types keep their original message: first, JSON format parse errors, i.e. `JsonFormat.ParseException`; second, contract validation errors, `ContractValidateException`, which all transaction-creation endpoints use — for example, insufficient balance when creating a transaction.
-These are business validation and parameter validation errors, not runtime errors, so they're still returned to the client.
+These are application-level validation and parameter validation errors, not runtime errors, so they're still returned to the client.
 Third, the maintenance-period unavailability exception, `MaintenanceUnavailableException`, used by endpoints that query vote-related information.
-That's also a business error and is returned as normal.
+That's also an application-level error and is returned as normal.
 The rate-limit error is also returned to the client unchanged.
 Apart from these three exception types and the rate-limit error, no other exception is exposed to the client anymore; they all become the internal server error.

     On compatibility, only error responses change; successful responses are not affected at all.
 Error responses used to expose more detail, and those details are no longer exposed to the client.
 For example, for validation errors or an insufficient-balance transfer, the response before the change reported the exception class name in the `Error` field followed by the message; after the change the message is unchanged and only the class name is dropped.
 For the three exception types just mentioned — JSON format parse errors, contract validation errors from transaction-creation endpoints, and the maintenance-period unavailability exception from query endpoints — the original information is still shown, only without the class name.

     Everything else falls into the generic error.
 Previously that might have been a null pointer or various other exceptions; now they all return the internal server error.
 If the exception message is empty, it also falls into the internal server error.
-Errors from the contract event scanning endpoints used to include the class name as well; the class name is now removed, but the "no longer supported" notice is kept, since that's business-level information.
+Errors from the contract event scanning endpoints used to include the class name as well; the class name is now removed, but the "no longer supported" notice is kept, since that's application-level information.
 The rate-limit error likewise just loses the class name.

     There are also two endpoints where the change is a breaking one: the two transaction query endpoints on the standalone SolidityNode.
 Their error responses were not JSON before, just a bare error message text, and they will now return standard JSON.
 That said, if Sunny's PR merges the SolidityNode's separate set of endpoints into the FullNode implementation, this difference goes away.

-    Business validation errors, such as GetBlock's parameter validation errors, are still returned as normal.
-In short, parameter-level errors are unchanged; what changes is runtime-level exceptions.
+    Application-level validation errors, such as GetBlock's parameter validation errors, are still returned as normal.
+So parameter-level errors are unchanged; what changes is runtime-level exceptions.
 There are also two reward-related query endpoints, `getReward` and `getBrokerage`, whose response used to be the invalid-address notice followed by detailed error information; after the change, only the invalid-address notice remains. `validateaddress` is similar: on validation failure it used to carry the last message from the exception stack, and now it returns a fixed invalid-address notice.
 Everything else — HTTP status codes, successful responses, parameter validation rules, and the gRPC and JSON-RPC responses — stays unchanged.
 Any questions?

 - **Tina**